-In January 2010, Falcon Australia commenced the marketing, by way of a private placement, of the sale of up 50 million shares of its common stock ("FA Share") to sophisticated or professional investors within the meaning of sections 708(8) and 708(11) of the Corporations Act 2001(Australia) pursuant to an Offer Memorandum (the "Offer"), at a price of \$1.00 per FA share, with an attached option.
-Each option entitles the holder to acquire one additional FA Share in respect of each FA Share sold, exercisable at \$1.25 for a period of three years from date of issue.
-Closing is expected to occur on or about July 31, 2010, and as of April 23, 2010 all conditions precedent, including consent from the Northern Territory government for the transfer to Falcon Australia of the remaining undivided 25% working interest from Sweetpea to Falcon Australia, have been satisfied.
-The acting broker to the private placement will receive, as a brokerage fee, 6.50% of the funds raised, together with options (on the same terms as issued to investors), calculated at 6.50% of the number of shares issued in the private placement.
-As of May 24, 2010, \$4,896,000, a portion of the proceeds from the Offer, has been received.
-Closing of this portion of the Offer and release of funds are pending, subject to final approval by the TSXV.
-The funds are to be utilized exclusively by Falcon Australia.
+In January 2010, Falcon Australia commenced the private placement sale of up 50 million shares of its common stock ("FA Share") to sophisticated or professional investors within the meaning of sections 708(8) and 708(11) of the Corporations Act 2001 (Australia) pursuant to an Offer Memorandum (the "Offer"), at a price of \$1.00 per FA Share with an attached option ("FA Option").
+Each FA Option entitles the holder to acquire one additional FA Share in respect to each FA Share sold, exercisable at \$1.25 for a period of three years from date of issue.
+The acting broker to the Offer received, as a brokerage fee, cash in an amount equal to 6.5% of the funds raised in the Offer together with FA Options oin an amount equal to 6.5% of the number of FA Shares issued in the Offer.
+The July 31, 2010 closing date has been extended to September 30, 2010, and may be terminated earlier at the discretion of Falcon Australia.